gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       expirationDate: "2019-04-13T08:00:00Z"
 ```

-Let's assume the `Shoot` has the following specification:
+Let's assume the shoot cluster has the following specification:

 ```yaml
 spec: